Varad2804/asic-design-class/README.md

 # Task-8 Few Installations and BabySoc Simulation
 <details>
-	In this task we had to install verilog, gtkwave, yosys and opensta.
-OpenSTA was installed using the githublink given.
+	In this task we had to install verilog, gtkwave, yosys and opensta and BabySoc Simulation.
+OpenSTA was installed using the GitHub link given.

 The screenshots for the others are given below: